Category:403 Asphaltic Concrete Pavement

 Rice Test (Sec 403.19.3.1.2)

 If the absorption of any aggregate fraction used in the mix is greater than 2.0%, AASHTO T209 must be modified in accordance with Standard Specification Section 403.19.3.1.2.
 This procedure is called the dry-back method.
 The final surface-dry weight will be recorded in the APIW as “A2”.
 If necessary, the dry-back method should be performed on all samples taken in the first lot of mix produced.
-If the initial Gmm and the dry-back Gmm of a sample are within 0.002 of each other in all sublots of the first lot, the dry-back may be reduced to every other sublot.
+If the initial Gmm and the dry-back Gmm of a sample are within 0.002 of each other in all sublots of the first lot, the dry-back may be reduced to every fourth sublot.
 Otherwise, the dry-back will be required every sublot.

 Miscellaneous Applications (Sec 403.19.3.2)